BiodiversityLab/bioscann/README.md

 The model will be stored in the `train/` directory in the main folder under the name provided as `--experiment_name`.

-## Extract environmental features for predictions
+## Extract environmental features for target area for predictions
 Now that we have a trained model, let us make predictions for an area of interest.
 The first step is to define the area and extract all needed environmental predictors for this area.
 You can define the area by providing the coordinates of the bottom left and the top right corner (using the [SWEREF 99](https://www.lantmateriet.se/en/geodata/gps-geodesi-och-swepos/reference-systems/three-dimensional-systems/SWEREF-99/) coordinate reference system).
 The script will draw a rectangle between the provided points, break up the area into 1.28 x 1.28 km tiles, and extract all environmental features for each tile.

 The trained model can only be applied to sites in Sweden, as several of the environmental features are only available within the country boundaries.
 To make sure all your tiles are within Sweden you can provide a cropping polygon of Sweden that will be used to filter your tiles.
 For this, use the `--sweden_map` flag and point to the provided shape-file: `'data/sweden_polygon/Sweref_99_TM/shape/swemap_gpkg/swemap.gpkg'`.
 (Note: To make predictions for all of Sweden, you can add the `--auto_adjust_prediction_range` flag, which will identify all tiles within the bounds of the Sweden polygon, independent of the provided input coordinates).